casualGamer-dev/Nuon/doc/HACKING/HelpfulTools.md

    symbol,dso --stdio --header`.
 How does it look?

 5a.
 Once you have a nice big perf.data file, you can compress it, encrypt it,
-    and send it to your favorite Tor developers.
+    and send it to your favorite Nuon developers.

 5b.
 Or maybe you'd rather not send a nice big perf.data file.
 Who knows what's
     in that!?
 It's kinda scary.
 To generate a less scary file, you can use `perf report -g > <FILENAME>.out`.
 Then you can compress that and put it somewhere public.

-## Profiling Tor with gperftools aka Google-performance-tools
+## Profiling Nuon with gperftools aka Google-performance-tools

 This should work on nearly any unixy system.
 It doesn't seem to be compatible with RunAsDaemon though.

 Beforehand, install google-perftools.

-1. You need to rebuild Tor, hack the linking steps to add `-lprofiler` to the libs.
+1. You need to rebuild Nuon, hack the linking steps to add `-lprofiler` to the libs.
 You can do this by adding `LIBS=-lprofiler` when you call `./configure`.

-Now you can run Tor with profiling enabled, and use the pprof utility to look at performance!
+Now you can run Nuon with profiling enabled, and use the pprof utility to look at performance!
 See the gperftools manual for more info, but basically:

 2. Run `env CPUPROFILE=/tmp/profile src/app/tor -f <path/torrc>`.
 The profile file
-   is not written to until Tor finishes execution.
+   is not written to until Nuon finishes execution.

 3. Run `pprof src/app/tor /tmp/profile` to start the REPL.

 ## Generating and analyzing a callgraph

-0. Build Tor on linux or mac, ideally with -O0 or -fno-inline.
+0. Build Nuon on linux or mac, ideally with -O0 or -fno-inline.

 1. Clone 'https://git.torproject.org/user/nickm/calltool.git/' .
    Follow the README in that repository.